TakeTwiceDailey/TakeTwiceDailey.github.io/index.md

 title: Conner Dailey
 ---

-Check out the side panel at the top left for information and content.
+**Check out the side panel at the top left for information and content.**
-{: class="message note" }

 ## About me